|Year:||7th at MIT|

-Martin Desmarais enters his sixth season at the helm of MIT's women's soccer program after taking over as the Engineers’ Head Coach in 2008.
-Desmarais first joined the program as an assistant coach in 2005.
+Martin Desmarais is in his seventh season at the helm of MIT's women's soccer program after taking over as the Engineers' head coach in 2008.
+He first joined the program as an assistant coach in 2005.
+During this time, he has led Tech to two NEWMAC Championship titles and four NCAA Division III appearances, making it to the Sweet Sixteen in 2012 for the first time in program history.

-In 2012, Desmarais guided MIT to its third appearance in the NCAA Tournament in four seasons and its first ever appearance in the Sweet Sixteen, as well as the program’s first, end-of-season national ranking at No. 15.
-With a career record of 60-25-14, he established the Institute standard for winning percentage (.667), conference wins (29), and postseason victories (seven).
-In September, he broke the record for most victories as a coach.
-The previous mark of 52 had remained untouched since 2002.
-He was also named the 2012 NSCAA Division III New England Coach of the Year.
+With a career record of 73-27-20, he established the Institute standard for winning percentage (.692), conference wins (37), and post-season victories (seven).
+Last season, he broke the record for most victories as a coach; the previous mark of 52 had remained untouched since 2002.
+He was also named the NSCAA Division III New England Coach of the Year.

 Desmarais has his NSCAA Advanced National Diploma, NSCAA National Diploma, NSCAA Advanced Regional Diploma, as well as NSCAA State and Regional Goalkeeping Diploma.
 He is also a head coach with NEFC and is a member of the Boston Breakers coaching staff.